yetulaxman/csc-env-eff/hands-on/connecting/disk-areas.md

 ---

 ## Learning Objectives
-Users at CSC supercomputers have been granted with disk areas.
-It is important to understand your disk areas to manage personal and project-specific data.
+CSC users working at supercomputing environment have been granted with different disk areas (or directories) to manage their data in supercomputers.
+It is therefore important to understand your disk areas to manage personal and project-specific data.

 Upon completion of this tutorial, you will get familiar with:
 - Personal and project-specific disk areas and their quotas in CSC supercomputing environment
 - Ideal disk areas for large IO operations
-- Navigating between different project-specific disk areas
+- Navigating to different project-specific disk areas

 ### How do you identify your personal and project-specific directories in Puhti and Mahti supercomputers?